FAQ: Orientation

 What if I want to change my major at Orientation?

-It is recommended that you do so before attending an Orientation session.
-You can do this by e-mailing the Office of Admissions and Scholarships at admit@msstate.edu and providing your name, MSU ID number, and the major into which you would like to be placed.
-Staff members will also be available during Orientation to facilitate major changes.
+It is recommended that you change your major before attending an Orientation session.
+You can do this by e-mailing the Office of Undergraduate Admissions at admit@msstate.edu and providing your name, MSU ID number, and the major into which you would like to be placed.
+You can also change your major through your Admissions portal.
+Staff members will be available during Orientation to facilitate major changes.

 I have not yet submitted the required immunization form.
 Can I still register for classes?